Penowx/DBexT/README.md

 #  DBexT - Database File Extractor

-DBexT is a powerful Python-based forensic utility for extracting embedded files (such as images, documents, archives) from binary database-like containers.
+DBexT is a forensic utility for extracting embedded files (such as images, documents, archives) from binary database-like containers.